MJoergen/nexys4ddr/dyoc/Episodes/ep20_-_Text_Display/README.md

 vga/digits.vhd has been renamed to vga/overlay.vhd, and the bit 7 of the switch (the "fast" mode) is simultaneously used to disable the CPU debug overlay when in fast mode, see lines 107-111 of comp.vhd.
-The actual overlay takes places in lines 141-144 of vga/vga.vhd.
+The actual overlay takes places in lines 143-146 of vga/vga.vhd.

 ## Software support
 Now that the firmware can display characters on the VGA output, this can be used in software.
 A very simple version of printf() is implemented in the file lib/printf.c.
-This version writes only to the character memory, and not the colour memory, so all text will be white on black for now.
-The location in character memory is calculated as 80\*y+x, see e.g. line 26, where I've used the constant H\_CHARS defined in prog/printf.h.
+This version writes only to the character memory, and not the colour memory, so all text will have the default white on black colour for now.
+The location in character memory is calculated as 80\*y+x, see e.g. line 26, where I've used the constant H\_CHARS defined in include/printf.h.
 This calculation corresponds to the equivalent calculation in lines 116-117 of vga/chars.vhd.

-Furthermore, a new file prog/memorymap.h has been added.
+Furthermore, a new file include/memorymap.h has been added.
 This is to avoid having the software hardcode addresses etc. in the source code.

-The C source code has been reorganized, and the runtime library has been moved to a separate directory lib.
-The source file for the main function has been renamed from rom.c to main.c.

 The test program prints out 70 numbered lines of text.
 In the current implementation, the text will wrap around, and the last lines will appear at the top of the screen.
+This is controlled in lib/printf.c lines 38-43.